 That's why we recommend always being aware of your churn rate and working towards reducing it as much as possible.
 It will allow you to stay on top of the problems that are causing people to leave and make sure that everyone who is using your product or service is getting everything they need from it.

 When you forecast your MRR, you're making an educated guess about how much money you can make in the future.
 It's a vital step in deciding whether or not to expand your SaaS business.
-If forecasting your MRR comes with a serious risk of failure, then it won't help you decide if your current business model is worth continuing.
-There are many different ways to calculate MRR, so remember the tips above and good luck with your growth!
+Accurately forecasting your Monthly Recurring Revenue (MRR) can be extremely difficult, and if done incorrectly, can lead to disastrous consequences.
+It is crucial that you understand the various techniques available for calculating MRR in order to make informed decisions about whether or not your current business model is worth continuing.
+With that in mind, it is important to consult other industry professionals for tips on calculating MRR and to do thorough research before making any final decisions.
+Good luck with your growth journey!